Investing in Early Career Teachers (ECTs) has never been more vital.

 Specialist training and support, ensures each mentor is confident in their knowledge of the ECF, enabling the ECTs who they work with, to get the very best from the Programme.

 Mentors put forward by schools, benefit from a comprehensive programme of development.
-Regional training sessions are led by expert facilitators in addition to local peer-coaching sessions with a 'buddy' mentor.
+Regional training sessions are led by expert facilitators.

 We partner with schools which share our values.
 Our Delivery Partners are selected for their track record of delivering high-quality professional development.